-B. Application and Renewal
+B. Membership and Renewal

-Parents of currently enrolled students at SCS and regular paid staff members while employed by the Society are automatically active members of the Society once they have completed the Application for SSCE Active Membership.
+Parents of currently enrolled students at SCS and regular paid staff members while employed by the Society are automatically active members of the Society.
 Prospective term active members and Associate members are required to complete an Application for SSCE Associate Membership and make the suggested annual donation in lieu of a membership fee.